 The Secret of the Shechinah in the Home: The Tremendous Power of the Mitzvah of Honoring Parents

 Rebbe Nachman reveals to us that the physical mother is actually the embodiment of the holy Shechinah (Divine Presence) within the home.
-A fascinating article on the secret of the human soul, the reaction of the nations of the world to the Ten Commandments, and the mesirus nefesh (self-sacrifice) of the Torah giants of Israel for the sake of the mitzvah of honoring one's father and mother.
+A fascinating article on the secret of the human soul, the reaction of the nations of the world to the Ten Commandments, and the self-sacrifice of the Torah giants of Israel for the mitzvah of honoring one's father and mother.

-Rebbe Nachman reveals to us that "Mother" is the holy Shechinah in all Her glory.
-On the holiday of Sukkos, the Shechinah clothes Herself in the s'chach (the thatched roof of the Sukkah) and shelters us, exactly like a mother who shelters and protects her children.
-The holy Zohar states that the Shechinah descends below, into the Sukkah and into the home.
+Rebbe Nachman reveals to us that "mother" is the holy Shechinah in all Her glory.
+On the holiday of Sukkos, the Shechinah clothes Herself in the sechach (roofing of the sukkah) and shelters us, exactly like a mother who shelters and protects her children.
+The holy Zohar says that the Shechinah descends below, into the sukkah and into the home.
 This Shechinah brings another soul and yet another soul into the world—every child is a new soul.

 The soul, for its part, does not want to be here on earth.
 What does it have to do in this world?
 Drink Cola?
-Drink Tempo (a popular Israeli soda)?
-It has absolutely no desire for this; it is only the body that craves these physical desires.
-A person who understands this already despises the body that tempts him toward negative and immodest things, and he desires only the soul.
+Drink Tempo?
+It has absolutely no desire for this; it is only the body that wants these worldly lusts.
+A person who understands this already hates the body that tempts him toward bad and immodest things, and he desires only the soul.
 However, if the soul were without a body, it would return straight to Heaven and would not remain here for even a second.
 Therefore, it must be tied to the earth with ropes—and these ropes are the body.

-To keep the soul in this world, Hashem, may He be blessed, gave us a mother.
+In order to keep the soul in the world, Hashem, may He be blessed, gave us a mother.
 A mother is simply the Shechinah.
 Everyone has the Shechinah in their home, and he is the son of the Shechinah.
 A person must believe that his mother is not merely a physical figure of hands and feet, but the holy Shechinah Herself residing in his home, and it is She who drew his soul down into the world.

 Living Seventy Years for a Single Mitzvah

 The Tanna D'Vei Eliyahu says that if a person merely honors his mother, and everything she says is holy to him—this is a tremendous merit.
-Rabbi Pinchas of Koritz zt"l says in his book "Imrei Pinchas" that sometimes a person lives seventy years in this world just for a single mitzvah.
-Just to say one good word or make one good gesture for the sake of Hashem, may He be blessed.
+Rabbi Pinchas of Koretz says in his book "Imrei Pinchas" that sometimes a person lives seventy years in this world just for a single mitzvah.
+Just to say one good word or to make one good movement for the sake of Hashem, may He be blessed.

 Today, the most important mitzvah is that every child honors his mother.
-If he honors her, she will live long days and years, until a hundred and twenty.
+If he honors her, she will be blessed with long days and years, until a hundred and twenty.

-The Zohar and Tanna D'Vei Eliyahu compare this to a king who had a good friend, an exceedingly wealthy billionaire.
+The Zohar and Tanna D'Vei Eliyahu compare this to a king who had a good friend, a fabulously wealthy billionaire.
 Before the wealthy man's passing, he thought: To whom will I give all this money?
-He had a young child of ten.
-If he gave him all the wealth, the child would squander it all in a single day.
+He has a young child of ten.
+If he gives him all the wealth, the child will squander it all in a single day.
 What did the father do?
-He deposited all the money with the king, who was wealthy in his own right and would not steal from him.
+He deposited all the money with the king, who is wealthy in his own right and would not steal from him.

 It is forbidden to ever say "no" to a father and mother.
 When they call, one must drop everything—the homework, the games, the activities—and run immediately.
 Do not say, "Wait, I'm in the middle of something."
 If the son answers the King: "Whenever my father or mother called me, I came immediately.
 I left everything and ran like an arrow from a bow to do their will," the King (Hashem) says to him: "If so, come and I will show you what your father and mother left for you."
 Then they bring him into treasuries and vaults filled with diamonds and precious stones.